-- Elementary students may be dropped off at school beginning at 7:35 a.m.
-Classes begin promptly at 8:00 a.m. - The electronic door lock system is turned on at 8 a.m., after which time, students are tardy and must come to the main office door (#2), buzz to come in, and report to the office for a tardy pass. - NOTE: Teachers/staff may not admit anyone, including students and parents into the building during school hours.
+- Secondary students may be dropped off at school beginning at 7:30 a.m.
+The bell for first hour rings at 7:56 with classes beginning promptly at 8:00 a.m. - The electronic door lock system is turned on at 8 a.m., after which time, students are tardy and must come to the main office door (#2), buzz to come in, and report to the office for a tardy pass. - NOTE: Teachers/staff may not admit anyone, including students and parents into the building during school hours.
 We ask that parents not put teachers in the awkward position of having to refuse them entrance through locked doors.
 Thank you! - Travel safety should precede punctuality.
-The principals may suspend the tracking of tardies on days the weather is particularly bad.
+The principals may suspend the tracking of tardies on days the weather is particularly bad. - For secondary students, attendance is taken each class period, and students are expected to be in their classroom prior to the bell for that class period.